 - software, as long as it has an educational benefit.

 A Coverdell ESA distribution can be used along with the American Opportunity Credit or the Lifetime Learning Credit, but they may not be used to cover the same expenses.
 To calculate the tax-free part of any distribution, the qualified educational expenses must be reduced by any tax-free educational assistance, Pell grants, veterans' educational systems, employer-provided educational assistance, American Opportunity Credit, or Lifetime Learning Credit, or any other tax-free educational assistance payments, other than gifts or inheritance, which yields the adjusted qualified educational expenses (AQEE).
 Note that although the maximum American Opportunity Credit is only $2500, it applies to $4000 of expenses, so that is what must be subtracted in calculating the qualified higher educational expenses.
-If the adjusted qualified educational expenses are greater than the distribution than the entire distribution is tax-free, otherwise the taxable portion is somewhat complicated, but it is based on the following principles:
+If the adjusted qualified educational expenses exceed the distribution, then the entire distribution is tax-free, otherwise the taxable portion is somewhat complicated, but based on the following principles:

 - Each Coverdell ESA distribution consists of 2 components: contributions and earnings.